“The Imagination works slowly and quietly.” —Brenda Ueland

-The etymology of the word "moodle" is unclear, but it was used in the early 20th century to basically dawdle and idle away time while letting your mind wander.
-In this case, it basically means daydreaming with a pencil in your hand—you can do it on a computer, but I think it is more productive with the added quiet of pencil and paper—and not forcing yourself to write anything until you are moved to do so.
+The etymology of the word "moodle" is unclear, but it was used in the early 20th century to essentially mean dawdling and frittering away time while letting your mind wander and chew on thoughts in a relaxed way.
+In Brenda Ueland's formulation (If You Want to Write), it basically means daydreaming with a pencil in your hand—you can do it on a computer, but I think it is more productive with the added quiet of pencil and paper—and not forcing yourself to write anything until you are moved to do so.

 - Give yourself an hour or more;

-- Don’t worry about grammar, naturally, unless, of course, you think of a great sentence that you want to preserve;
+- Do not worry about grammar, naturally, unless, of course, you think of a great phrase or sentence that you want to preserve;